My name is Francesca and I want to share my money journey with you, so you can see the things that have worked, and the things that haven’t!

 Because of the change in my finances, I had to make sure that I had a budget that was as good as I could get it, and I followed this to the letter.

 As all of my debt was paid off, I started to save for the things that were important to me.
 Back when I had no money, I was able to clearly see the things that would bring me joy, so I made some goals and set about saving up for them.

 I saved up for and paid for: another holiday with my girl, a second hand car, Invisalign and laser eye surgery.

 I added another income stream: freelance writing.
 I had always dreamed of being a writer, so to have this blog and writing clients is a dream for me.

 I was determined to stay single forever, but this didn’t happen!
-I met my partner Massimo who is an Italian raised in England, who pursued me and I ended up letting my walls down for him.
+I met my partner Massimo, who pursued me and I ended up letting my walls down for him.